 And none of this led to Tarulli himself.
 Despite his promise to pay anyone who killed Zach, the gunmen were all known to be dead or in custody, so there had been no message sent or other attempt to pay the lone survivor.
 And word of the bounty had been available "all over" the station, so there was no way to localize where it started, to use that as an investigative point.
 So, all they could do was to reinforce the security in the concourse where the ship was docked.
 The only good news Inger got was that the new "Hazard" classification they were under had given the port a reason to restrict media access.
 So the media would no longer be allowed to loiter in the concourse or berth unless given permission by the crew.

-As Munarshu finished setting his gear up in his new stateroom, a buzz at the berth let the crew know Instel-Arms had arrived with his weapons.
+While Munarshu finished setting his gear up in his new stateroom, a buzz at the berth let the crew know InstellArms had arrived with his weapons.
 Since the timing couldn't have been better, Munarshu checked with Zimzod for permission to load his weapons.
 Zimzod confirmed he'd had the tour of the ship and all, then told Munarshu he was added to the roster.
 With that, Munarshu worked with the IA techs to receive his weapons and ammunition and move them to the ship's locker.
-As the crew in the lounge watched, their new assistant engineer received eight boxes of loose ammo, a number of secured cases holding loaded magazines and seven weapon cases.
-As they watched, he unsecured the snub pistol he'd named "Blair", and hung Her by Her holster off his hip.
+The crew in the lounge watched while their new assistant engineer received eight boxes of loose ammo, a number of secured cases holding loaded magazines and seven weapon cases.
+They watched while he unsecured the snub pistol he'd named "Blair", and hung Her by Her holster off his hip.
 The rest, he moved to the ship's locker.Stowing His Weapons

 Also hung from a peg and secured to the wall were what looked like rags.
 When Munarshu checked these, it seemed they were a set of very rustic robes.
 There were also some electronics, like a set of binoculars.
 Munarshu also saw a lump of what appeared to be glass with a bushing captured inside it.
-Picking it up to examine, Munarshu couldn't see any explanation for the item.
+Picking it up to examine, Munarshu couldn't see any explanation for the item?
 Setting that down and looking around, Munarshu noticed a transport box, like those used to carry around electronics.
 It was obviously old, and had odd markings he didn't recognize.
 When he tried to open it, Munarshu found it was locked.
-Once done, Munarshu stowed the snub pistol he'd named "Blair" in his stateroom, then he went down into engineering.Settling Everyone In
+Done in the locker, Munarshu stowed the snub pistol he'd named "Blair" in his stateroom, then he went down into engineering.Settling Everyone In

 Zimzod explained that Terin wanted the ship to cover his stent implant, so he was able to get the man to sign a contract to serve the ship for two year's time to pay for that.
 Mikah was impressed, and suggested she might have him do all the negotiations for new crew.
 When she asked about the other new crewman, Zimzod said he was a top shelf engineer, and even had more guns than Zimzod had himself.
 When she heard that, Mikah joked that they'd have to fix that!
 Zimzod joined in with her as she laughed at her own joke.
 After that, Mikah asked what else she'd missed and asked if Emkir had shot Aiden again yet?
 Zimzod said Emkir hadn't, and then went on to say they had Zach's body in stasis.
 Mikah agreed they had to decide what to do with him.